General Info (Oakville Hornets)

 There are no tryouts for House League.
 Everyone is eligible to play.

-Assessment skates 2022 - 23 season will be scheduled for early September 2022.
-Coaches will contact the families directly to let them know which team their player will be on and their schedule.
+Assessment skates 2023-2024 season will be scheduled for September 16 and 17, 2023 (both days).
+We will contact the families directly to let them know which team their player will be on and their schedule.

 My daughter has a disability, is she eligible to play?